lynjeem/ocean-ml/githubguide.md

 * to make a directory use **mkdir /path/to/directoryname**
 * to navigate to a directory use **cd /path/to/directoryname**

 4. Once you're in the right location, clone the repository.
 This adds a local copy to your own computer, and you can make changes there!
+To clone:
 	* In your browser, go to your GitHub account, open the repositories tab, find the forked repository, and click on the green button on the right side that says "clone or download."
 Copy the URL it gives you.
 	* In Terminal, type **git clone <url>**, where **<url>** is the URL of your forked repository that you just copied from GitHub
 	* Make sure you're cloning your *forked* respository, not the original.
 You can tell because in the top left corner, where it says the name of the repository, it will have a description that identifies where it was forked from.